While stress can never be eliminated, it can be managed.

 Stress is a natural part of our daily lives, and is actually an important physiological response to prepare us for dangerous or risky situations.

-It’s useful to think of stress as having both a short-term and long-term impact.
+You can think of stress as having both a short-term and long-term impact.
 In the short-term, a stressful event or tense situation can leave you feeling short of breath, anxious, and uncomfortable.
 In the long-term, stress can gradually hurt your mental health and lower your quality of life.

 These stress management techniques can be called upon immediately for short-term relief whether you’re at work, at home, or somewhere in between.